benzid-wael/dotfiles/README.md

 ## CLI

 *dotfiles* helps you install and configure your development machine.
 By default, it'll install all supported feature.
-You can disable any feature by passing option *--no-<FEATURE>*.
+You can disable any feature by passing option *--no-FEATURE*.
 For example, if you don't want to install node you had to use *--no-node* option

 To see a full list of existion options, run the following command: